IIT-EnergySystemModels/openSDUC/doc/md/Download.md

 It also requires the following packages:

-- [Pandas](https://pandas.pydata.org/) for inputting data and outputting results
+- [Pandas](https://pandas.pydata.org/) for reading input data and writing results
 - [Matplotlib](https://matplotlib.org/) for plotting some results

 ## Cases

-Here, you have the input files of a small case study of [16 generators](https://github.com/IIT-EnergySystemModels/openSDUC/tree/main/openSDUC/16g).
+Here are the input files for a small case study of [16 generators](https://github.com/IIT-EnergySystemModels/openSDUC/tree/main/openSDUC/16g).

 ## Code